 Meerkat Facts For Kids

-- Meerkat is a small mongoose species found in the south-western Africa.
+- Meerkat is a small mongoose species found in southwestern Africa.

 - Meerkats are omnivores and consume a diet of both animal and plant origin.

-- Meerkats have many structural and physiological adaptations, which help them to survive in the harsh climate of desert.
-Such as thin coats of fur, dark patches around the eyes, sharp and large fore claws, special thermoregulatory system, and lower metabolic rate.
+- Meerkats have many structural and physiological adaptations, which help them to survive in the harsh climate of the desert.
+Such as thin coats of fur, dark patches around the eyes, sharp and large foreclaws, a special thermoregulatory system, and a lower metabolic rate.

-- Meerkats are intelligent creatures and use complex coordinated behaviours that are often compared with that of the chimps, baboons, and dolphins.
+- Meerkats are intelligent creatures and use complex coordinated behaviors that are often compared with chimps, baboons, and dolphins.

-- Meerkats are highly social and live in the form of well-organised groups known as packs or mobs.
+- Meerkats are highly social and live in the form of well-organized groups known as packs or mobs.

-- All members of the pack perform different jobs and take turns of their duties.
+- All members of the pack perform different jobs and take turns on their duties.
 Some members stand up-right to watch for predators while the rest is foraging.